saintc0d3r/Exercise.Node.Js/README.md

 Ensure that you have installed Node.js in your machine.
 Also, installing Node.js's Hotnode package (run 'npm install hotnode' command ) could save your time from stop-restarting Node.js server when you change your code.

+Some of the samples use Jasmine-Node as their unit testing framework (e.g. Demo.Node.RestServer).
+You need to install jasmine-node npm as well if you wish to run their unit tests.

 HOW TO - Pull the project from github to your local machine:
 ============================================================
 1. Open your terminal box ( press CTL+ALT+T if you are in GUI mode ).